RobinEliseo/academic-kickstart/content/publication/How to correctly weight Eurobarometer data on R using the SPSS file?.md

 GR   14.41550 85.491345 0.09315223
 ```

-The data have now a format that might be use in order to produce nice visualisation with the Eurobarometer data as the one below.
+The data have now a format that might be use in order to produce nice visualisations with the Eurobarometer data as the one below.

 {{< figure library="true" src="F1_big_eb91.png" title="" lightbox="true" >}}